Introduction

 • Suspension/ withdrawal of the right to process personal data by the ICO;

-• Loss of confidence in the integrity of the business’s
+• Loss of confidence in the integrity of the business

-If anybody receives a request from a data subject (a client or other third party concerning whom we hold personal data) to exercise any of these rights, the request must be referred to Susan Harwood, the Data Protection Officer immediately or to Deborah Morgan, the Chief Data Controller, in her absence.
+If anybody receives a request from a data subject (a client or other third party concerning whom we hold personal data) to exercise any of these rights, the request must be referred to Susan Harwood, the Information Security Manager immediately or to Deborah Morgan, the Data Protection Controller, in her absence.

 Note: we only have one month to respond to a request to access a copy of personal data.